Machine Learning for Predictive Maintenance – Part 1

 Author: Thomas Gaddy, Data Scientist

 The last few years have seen an explosion in interest around predictive maintenance.
 But what is predictive maintenance, and is this interest actually justified?
-In the first part of this blog series we will explore what predictive maintenance is, why there’s so much attention being paid to the area, and how machine learning and AI is playing a crucial role.
+In the first part of this blog series, we will explore what predictive maintenance is, why there’s so much attention being paid to the area, and how machine learning and AI is playing a crucial role.
 This first post is meant to give a birds-eye view of the field.
 In Part 2, we make these ideas more concrete with a tutorial in Python and Google Cloud using real data.

 We are seeing an overall trend towards automation and data exchange in manufacturing technologies.
 Increasing integration of digital and physical systems allows for the collection of huge amounts of data.
 On its own, though, this data isn’t necessarily that useful.
 Manufacturers are hoping they can use this data to become more efficient, responsive to market demands, and sustainable.
 In particular, many manufacturers are looking for ways to minimize operating costs, and equipment and machine maintenance can be a significant cost.